skyfly200/CCRN-CMS-Site/history/test2.md

 ---
-title: Our Start
+title: Now
 image:
-date: 2013
+date: 2019
-description:
+description: here we are
-  humble beginings
 ---

-How we got started
+Where we are curently at

 > Minds are like parachutes-they only function when open. - Lord Thomas Dewar